 There is much less to do than you might think for a newborn session, but here is a simple list of things that you can check off before your session:

 THAT IS OKAY.
 If I had to guess your home has a window or two right?
 The look of your session may not be bright and airy, but even with a small amount of light, it can still be beautiful.

 The answer to this one is yes and no. YES, I understand you don’t want your home’s worth of dirty laundry to be documented to remember for the rest of eternity.
 However, there is absolutely NO need to have your entire house clean top to bottom.
 That is just completely unreasonable.
 Plus, we will not be photographing in every square inch of your home.
-If you just push some baby bottles to the side or move a basinet to the other room, that is enough to get the job done.
+If you remove the distractions like we discussed above, that is enough to get the job done.
 I am the parent of 3 children.
-Trust me there is not an ounce of judgment coming from me.
+Trust me!
+There is not an ounce of judgment coming from me.

 YES, YES and I’ll add one more YES.
 Parents are part of the story, siblings are part of the story, and pets (if you have them) are part of the story.
 This session is about you and your family.
 In my opinion, it would be weird not to include them.